naasse/ibm-quantum-challenge/documentation/prerequisites.md

 # Prerequisites

 There is some software I'm going to assume is installed or available before beginning.
-If not, follow links to set those up to follow along with my example.
+If not already installed, follow links to set those up to follow along with my example.

 ## Docker

 For a Windows development environment, the Docker setup is a bit more involved.
 Otherwise, use your distributions dependency management tools to get either Docker or Podman.

-We could install native, but I prefer to keep these services in Pods like this for my development environments.
+We could install native, but I prefer to keep database services in Pods for my development environments.

 * [Docker Desktop](https://www.docker.com/products/docker-desktop)